stacks-network/stacks-core/docs/rpc-endpoints.md

 Where data is the hex serialization of the variable value.

-This endpoint also accepts a querystring parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `proof` field.
+This endpoint also accepts a query string parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `proof` field.

 ### GET /v2/clarity/marf/[Clarity MARF Key]
 Attempt to fetch the value of a MARF key.
 The key is identified with [Clarity MARF Key].

-This endpoint accepts querystring parameters `?tip=` and `?proof=` to control which chain tip state is queried and whether a MARF proof is included.
+This endpoint accepts query string parameters `?tip=` and `?proof=` to control which chain tip state is queried and whether a MARF proof is included.
 See the [OpenAPI spec](./rpc/openapi.yaml) for details.